 - Tooth quantity configurations can be chosen for different fineness in processing for various applications.

 The more aggressive roll patterns are designed for higher throughput on higher horsepower machines and better processing.

 4. Speed difference

-The fourth critical factor (a driving factor) to quality kernel procession, is the speed difference at which the rolls are spinning.
+The fourth critical factor (a driving factor) to quality kernel processing, is the speed difference at which the rolls are spinning.
 20% differential was common in the early days but has been stepped up to 30% in most models.
-Today new machines are delivered with at least a 30% speed differential, and most times in the self propelled industry a 40% to 50% differential which delivers the optimum processing action.
+Today new machines are delivered with at least a 30% speed differential, and times in the self-propelled industry a 40% to 50% differential is common.
+This delivers the optimum processing action.